foerstj/collab24-integration/README.md

 - Run integrate.bat - you need to provide the GasPy path as %gaspy% environment variable
 - When successful, open Siege Editor - the integration repo should be your Bits folder
 - Run Siege Editor -> Tools -> Stitch Builder -> Build Stitches -> collab24 - this is annoyingly a manual step
+- Add /original/templates and /original/moods for pre-build checks, the /original folder is git-ignored
 - Run build.bat - you need to provide %gaspy%, %DungeonSiege% and %TankCreator% paths as environment variables
 - Behold, %DungeonSiege%/DSLOA now contains "Collab 24.dsmap" and "Collab 24.dsres"